aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 ### Step 9: Restore Communication to Green Color Teller

 We can restore communication by changing the `certificateChain` in the backend group to be `ca_1_ca_2_bundle.pem`.
-This contains both the certificates public certificates for CA 1 and CA 2, which will instructs Envoy to accept certificates signed by both CA 1 and CA 2.
+This contains both the public certificates for CA 1 and CA 2, which will instructs Envoy to accept certificates signed by both CA 1 and CA 2.

 ```bash
 ./mesh/mesh.sh updateGateway2